kleinschmidt/svalp-2016/notes.md

 # Talk framing

+* what is variation? two perspectives:
+    * speech perception: a challenge for listeners to overcome. "lack of invariance", variability in sound-meaning mapping across talkers. until recently, research focuses on making it _go away_.
+    * sociophonetics: a source of important information about a talker.
+* INFERENCE perspective:
+    * it's BOTH: listeners do have to cope with differences in sound-meaning mapping in order to do speech perception. but the _structure_ in the variation across talkers that makes it informative about _who_ the talker is makes it possible to adapt efficiently.
+    * critically, in one way of thinking this inference relies on __expectations about what different kinds of talkers will sound like__.
+    * present some evidence that people use these kinds of expectations to guide adaptation to an unfamiliar talker.

 * speech perception, inference under uncertainty (people produce DISTRIBUTIONS of cues).
 * distributions vary, and somehow listeners have to cope w/ this.
 * distributional _learning_: when you meet a new talker, you can figure out their distributions by tracking, say, mean and variance of cues you encounter.